marcussacana/StringReloads/Help/Readme.txt

 -"MaxWidth" When Monospaced is true, put the max count of characters per line, when false, the max line width in pixels

 At MTL
+-"MassiveMode" When true will use the array translation method of the TLIB instead the single line method.
 -Self-Explanatory entries...
-But to enable the TLib.dll is required in the game directory, contact-me
+But to enable the TLib.dll (A private library) is required in the game directory, contact-me

 At Overlay (Required the Overlay.dll in the directory) -"Enabled" Enable or Disable the Overlay